 Storage made especially for your comic books: The Comic Tomb solves the problem of backissues #Shopping#comics#furniture#geeky September 26 | Cat Rocketship Cute comic shop girl not included with order.
 Organization is a special problem for everyone, and no less so for comic collectors.
 We had a bunch of ideas for alternatives to the traditional short box come up in the answers to a reader question, but here's a new alternative: The Comic Tomb.
 Las Vegas comic shop Comic Oasis came up with the Tomb as a solution to storing their own back issues — SO MUCH BETTER than the floppy cardboard boxes I've pawed through.
 As soon as their new Tombs arrived, customers began clamoring for their own, and now The Comic Tomb is available to be custom designed for everyone.
 They say no two are the same (unless you order, like, a fleet of Tombs for your library!) and my favorite is this little model, where you can see the books without even opening the drawer.
 LATE BREAKING NEWS!
 After commentors asked, I got in touch with the Comic Tomb guys to find a price for this particular model. $975 before taxes or shipping.
 I was also informed that they've begun applying graphics!
 Learn more, browse photos, and find contact information at the Comic Oasis.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
 PREVIOUS Make an endtable out of cardboard — ENTIRELY out of cardboard!
 NEXT Celebrate Oktoberfest digitally with new homebrew recipes Show/Hide comments [ 10 ] My husband really needs something like this for Magic cards.
 We have been looking everywhere for some kind of storage system that will fit them.
 The little cardboard boxes are driving me crazy.
 Reply Maybe you could check antique stores and ebay for old card catalogues from libraries.
 The drawers seem like they would hold Magic cards pretty effectively, and you could sort them by block and by color.
 2 agree Reply We'd looked at library catalogs, but they were very expensive.
 For our cards, we bought an Ikea ALEX unit with six narrow drawers.
 We cut down some simple cheap crown molding strips to fit inside as separation.
 It easily holds neat rows of cards.
 It's clean lines and gets the cards off the floor. http://www.ikea.com/us/en/catalog/products/40196241/ Reply Thanks so much!
 Looks like a trip to Ikea is in order.
 Reply Pretty awesome.
 I've just got my long box and two short boxes chillin' in a storage room.
 As cheap as another short box was, this would be an awesome option once I actually live in a house (and can afford it!).
 It's too bad there was no "average" price range listed on the website (I hate calling places).
 Reply Oh I SO need something like this for my magazines!
 I am a HUGE magazine fan and I have boxes of them, which means I never look at them.
 This is such a great idea!
 Reply Wow!
 The follow-through on price-checking was really awesome of you.
 I am totally stoked to stash this info away for the day I (hopefully) get to use it.
 And holy graphics, Batman, as much as I hate Kitty/Colossus, I love Kitty in general and would buy that graphic in a heartbeat because it is TOO COOL. /jazz hands.
 Reply These Tombs look interesting, I've recently come across a fireproof file cabnet, The main con in it is that I'd have to store my comics on their side or flat on their backs.
 The main pro is that it's fireproof and temperature resistant and that we live in an area where forest fires are a risk and this would provide long term protection for my Golden Age comics in the event of a fire.
 Any thoughts on if this would work for long term storage?
 I wouldn't want to store my back issues on their side because of risk of spineroll and I'm not sure if storing this vintage comics on top of each other would be a good idea for long term storage.
 Any thoughts about this would be appreciated.
 Thanks Reply How many long boxes can one of those models accommodate?
+Reply Hey, Im way over in Ottawa, Canada, and have been looking for a DIY way to store my comics.
+I was wondering what the measurements are for the drawers (width) and subsequently the width of the space created by inserting the dividers.
+I am trying to se if I can convert a dresser (probably have to re-enforce the hardware on it) into something similar so that I can remove the collection of boxes and crates from my den.
+Thanks.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.